Guinea Pig Club: Brevet

 The club symbol, or "brevet", depicted a guinea pig flanked by oversized RAF "wings".
-Two artistic renditions were used: the first showed the guinea pig sitting upright and with his ears swept back, perhaps in imitation of a pilot at the controls of his aircraft; while the second showed a more naturalistic guinea pig on all fours.
+Two artistic renditions were used: the first showed the guinea pig sitting upright with his ears swept back, perhaps in imitation of a pilot at the controls of his aircraft; while the second showed a more naturalistic guinea pig on all fours.

 Anthem

 The words to the club anthem were written by Edward "Blackie" Blacksell.
 They were inspired by the World War I song "Fred Karno's Army", and (like that song) sung to the tune Aurelia by Samuel Sebastian Wesley, best known as the tune of the popular hymn "The Church's One Foundation".
 The final line of the second verse is an example of a mind rhyme.

 Legacy

 Sixteen members of the club wrote books about their experiences, some of them during the war.
 The best known, and most influential in raising public awareness of McIndoe's work, was Richard Hillary's The Last Enemy, originally published in the United States as Falling Through Space (1942).

 One of the pubs in East Grinstead adopted the name "The Guinea Pig".
 It closed in 2008 and was demolished in 2009 to make way for a social housing development named Guinea Pig Place.

 A painted Roll of Honour is displayed in a corridor of the Canadian Wing at Queen Victoria Hospital.

 A bronze monument commemorating McIndoe, sculpted by Martin Jennings (whose own father was a Guinea Pig), was unveiled in East Grinstead High Street in 2014.
 It depicts a seated airman, with his burned hands clawed together, and his scarred face turned to one side.
 Behind him, resting a reassuring hand on each shoulder, stands the figure of McIndoe.
 The two figures are encircled by a stone bench.

 In November 2016, a monument honouring members of the club was unveiled by the Duke of Edinburgh, its president, at the National Memorial Arboretum, Staffordshire.

 An exhibition in East Grinstead Museum honouring the members of the club was opened in December 2016 by Susan Piper, Lord Lieutenant of West Sussex, with four club members in attendance.

 In 2017, the Guinea Pig Club directly inspired the formation of the CASEVAC Club, a similar mutual support group for service personnel badly injured in the Iraq and Afghan wars of the 21st century.